 Charges: € 3

-Jewish Museum is one of the noteworthy tourist destinations in Venice.
+Jewish Museum is one of the noteworthy tourist destinations and famous sites in Venice.
 It was founded by the Jewish Community of Venice and is located in Campo of the Ghetto Novo.
-The museum showcases valuable items made by textile makers, goldsmiths, and copper smiths along with ancient books and manuscripts depicting civil & religious lives of the community.
+The museum showcases valuable items made by textile makers, goldsmiths, and coppersmiths along with ancient books and manuscripts depicting the civil & religious lives of the community.
 Visiting this wonderful place is one of the unique things to do in Venice during your trip.

 Opening hours: 10 am – 7 pm from June to September & 10 am – 5:30 pm from October to May